-The Pennsylvania Writing and Literature Project (PAWLP) is one of the oldest sites of the National Writing Project (NWP).
-PAWLP follows NWP's guiding principles and provides professional development, develops resources, generates research, and acts on knowledge to improve the teaching of writing and learning in schools and communities.
-PAWLP believes that access to high-quality educational experiences is a basic right of all learners and a cornerstone of equity.
+The West Chester Writing Project (WCWP), formerly called the Pennsylvania Writing and Literature Project, is one of the oldest sites of the National Writing Project (NWP).
+WCWP follows NWP's guiding principles and provides professional development, develops resources, generates research, and acts on knowledge to improve the teaching of writing and learning in schools and communities.
+WCWP believes that access to high-quality educational experiences is a basic right of all learners and a cornerstone of equity.
 We work in partnership with institutions, organizations, and communities to develop and support leadership for educational improvement.

 or call 610-436-2202.